SimoneGuglielmino/markdown-cv/index.md

   `2022` __Signal & Power Integrity of High-Speed PCBs__, Polytechnic of Milan

   `2020` __FPGA Academy__, Polytechnic of Milan

+## Projects

+`Apr 2023 - Mar 2026` __BatBal EIS IC__, Mixed-Signal IC for Electrochemical Impedance Spectroscopy measurement of Li-Ion batteries.
+Features an analog front-end, ADCs and DACs, and extensive Digital Signal Processing.

+`2023 - 2022` __Gemini__, Sounding rocket developed to participate EuRoC 23, features a brandnew architecture for the avionic systems with a focus on improved modularity and reusability.

+`2022 - 2021` __Pyxis__ Sounding rocket developed to participate EuRoC 22, features an inhouse developed, dual-band telemetry system.

+`2021 - 2020` Sounding rocket developed to participate EuRoC 21.

 <!-- ### Footer

 Last updated: May 2013 -->